VisualPhysiologyDB/visual-physiology-opsin-db/README.md

 ### Training New ML Models With _deepBreaks_
 Instructions for using VPOD and training ML models with _deepBreaks_.
   1. Follow directions and install _[deepBreaks](https://github.com/omicsEye/deepbreaks)_ using the guide provided on their GitHub.
-  2. Refer to the _requirements.txt_ provided above and ensure all neccessary pakcages are downloaded on a dedicated enivronments (Conda is recommended)
+  2. Refer to the _requirements.txt_ provided above and ensure all neccessary pakcages are downloaded on a dedicated enivronment (using Conda is recommended)
   3. Navigate to the

 ---